andrewlook/lucid/lucid/optvis/README.md

 visualization.
 You might wish to change the objective, the way your image is paramaterized, certain kinds of transformations it is robust to, or more.

-As a result, it's hard to create an abstraction that gracefullystands up to all the directions might want to explore.
+As a result, it's hard to create an abstraction that gracefully stands up to all the directions might want to explore.
 Typically, we end up just writing new functions to perform the visualization we want.